 For the cards that I did not have personal addresses for, I looked up post offices on the internet.
 I wrote a very considerate letter, Dear Friendly Postal Service Provider, included my reason and request, pre-posted and addressed a specific card, and tucked it all neatly into a standard sized envelope.
 Of the ten cards I sent out, I got six back.
 Six and a story.

 “Well, they’re not going to press charges,” the secretary had said.

-Who?
-The FBI.
 The FBI?
 Yes, the Feds.
 But the good news is they’re not pressing charges.

 The agent that called the school was calling to assure my professor that my project had been “inappropriately handled,” and also it “had been destroyed.”
 The secretary believed he was truly concerned for my grade.
 And that he was a little irate with the whole situation.

 The only thing I can think of is that the postman tore the card when he opened the envelope.
-I had sealed the paper!
+I had seal-coated the paper!
 It had to have been compromised to have the bits of –think now, what would I have included in paper honoring Boston?